Image of the word TAX on a keyboard

 From 2027 this threshold drops to £30,000 and there is an expectation that it will eventually be £20,000.

 This is a huge change for self employed people and landlords who are only really used to having to report figures once a year on their personal tax returns.
+It is important to understand that the tax is not calculated or paid over each quarter.
+This reporting requirement is to ensure accurate digital records are being kept.

 If you are not already using software to keep your books up to date during the year, you should start planning for this ASAP.
+Until now, as long as the tax return was correct, there has been no rules in place about record keeping.
+With MTD the emphasis is on accurate digital record keeping – otherwise known as bookkeeping.

 Many bookkeepers will be able to help you with this – we at BW Bookkeeping are happy to help with these quarterly submissions for our existing bookkeeping clients.
 We are not personal tax specialists and we always send our clients to an accountant at the tax year end – but the quarterly returns are based entirely on the regular bookkeeping work and so this is our focus already.